BCLibraries/burns-exhibits/content/Eleanor Early/large-image-gallery-page.md

                 size="x-large" >}}
 This Eveready Battery advertisement depicts one of Early’s adventures in Trinidad – with a python.
 {{< /largefigure >}}
+This Eveready Battery advertisement depicts one of Early’s adventures in Trinidad – with a python.

 {{< largefigure src="16A_1937(1).jpg"
                 headline="Venenatis Euismod Tristique"